EmergentMind/Aineko/README.md

     Home automation integration
     RSS aggregation
     TorrentSync integration
-    Reddit aggregateion.
+    Reddit aggregation.
 Detect saved/suggested threads from polis members and share them with the polis.
     Router integration. example, 'add MAC address' to white list.
     Dynamic output capability so user can configure Aineko's language or 'tone' Quick notes with ability to recall last note for easy throw aways